jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 What was the output to your screen?

-We can send the streamed output directly to a new file, instead of to the computer screen, using the **>** instruction.
-Think of this as an arrow pointing to where you want **STDOUT** to go.
+We can send the streamed output directly to a new file, instead of to the computer screen, using the **`>`** operator.
+Think of this bracket as an arrow pointing the stream on the left to a new file where you want **STDOUT** to go.

 	$ echo 'Hello World!' > hi.txt
 	$ cat hi.txt

-Check out the man page for the **wc** command.
+Check out the man page for the `wc` command.
 Please add this command to your team's man page descriptions.

 	$ man wc

-Let's check how many bytes are in the **hi.txt** file.
+Let's check how many bytes are in the `hi.txt` file.
 Can you count the bytes based on our discussion in class?

 	$ wc -c hi.txt

-The **>** directive functions by writing an entire file, so it will overwrite whatever file is already there (you can use the **ls** command to see what files are there in your current working directory).
+The **`>`** directive functions by writing an entire file, so it will overwrite whatever file is already there (you can use the `ls` command to see what files are there in your current working directory).

-Another useful **STDOUT** redirector is the **>>** directive.
+Another useful **STDOUT** redirector is the **`>>`** operator.
 If a file doesn't exist yet, it will be created.
 If the file already exists, it will **append** your output to that file.

 	$ echo 'The stream editor works' >> stream.txt
 	$ echo 'by allowing you to process' >> stream.txt